 Before you sign a contract, make sure it includes:

 What is the Contractor Recovery Fund?

 The purpose of the Contractor Recovery Fund is to compensate consumers who have suffered losses due to a licensed contractor's fraudulent, deceptive or dishonest practices, conversion of funds or failure to perform.
 All licensed contractors are required to pay a fee to the fund.

-The total amount that can be paid out against any one licensed contractor is $75,000.
-If multiple claims are filed against the same contractor, they are prorated.
+The total amount that can be paid out against any one licensed contractor is $150,000, with a limit of $75,000 that can be paid to a single consumer.
+If multiple claims are filed against the same contractor, they are paid on a prorated basis.
 In these situations, you may not be able to recover your entire loss.
-To better protect yourself, you may wish to request your contractor obtain a performance bond for your specific project, in case the contractor does not perform.
-A performance bond would provide a specific level of protection for your specific project.

 If you have a problem or complaint with a residential building contractor